github/developer.github.com/content/v3/repos/hooks.md

 Name | Type | Description
 -----|------|--------------
 `name`|`string` | **Required**.
 The name of the service that is being called.
 (See [/hooks](https://api.github.com/hooks) for the list of valid hook names.)
 `config`|`hash` | **Required**.
 Key/value pairs to provide settings for this hook.
-These settings vary between the services and are defined in the [github-services](https://github.com/github/github-services) repo.
+These settings vary between the services and are defined in the [github-services](https://github.com/github/github-services) repository.
 Booleans are stored internally as "1" for true, and "0" for false.
 Any JSON `true`/`false` values will be converted automatically.
 `events`|`array` | Determines what events the hook is triggered for.
 Default: `["push"]` `active`|`boolean` | Determines whether the hook is actually triggered on pushes.